-Small cell mesothelioma is an extremely rare subtype of mesothelioma, in which the cancerous cells in these tumors are smaller than cells in other types of the disease.
-There are still not enough cases to determine the best course of treatment for small cell mesothelioma, and prognosis is usually grim.
+Small cell mesothelioma is a rare subtype of mesothelioma, in which the cancerous cells in the tumors are smaller than cells in other types of the disease.
+There are still not enough cases to determine the best course of treatment for small cell mesothelioma, and the prognosis is usually grim.

 About Small Cell Mesothelioma

-Small cell mesothelioma is generally classified as an epithelial cell type subtype and is less common that other cell subtypes of mesothelioma.
-In fact, less than 6% of all mesothelioma tumors are small cell.
+Small cell mesothelioma is generally classified as an epithelial cell type subtype and is less common than other cell subtypes of mesothelioma.
+Less than 6% of all mesothelioma tumors are small cell.

 Small cells usually contain regular mesothelioma cells, along with other cell subtypes.
-Yet, in order to qualify as small cell mesothelioma, at least half of the cells in the mesothelioma tumor must be of the small cell type and characteristics.
+In order to qualify as small cell mesothelioma, at least half of the cells in the mesothelioma tumor must be of the small cell type and characteristics.

 Characteristics of Small Cell Mesothelioma

-Small cell mesothelioma cells are round, all similar in appearance, and contain a distinguishable single-bland nuclei that’s found in the majority of each cell.
+Small cell mesothelioma cells are round, all similar in appearance, and contain a distinguishable single-bland nucleus that’s found in the majority of each cell.

-Small cell mesothelioma looks like small cell carcinoma, yet without the ribbon patterns that’s prevalent throughout carcinoma.
+Small cell mesothelioma looks like small cell carcinoma, yet without the ribbon patterns that are prevalent throughout carcinoma.
 In addition, the majority of small cell tumors develop in the abdominal area.
 In some cases, they’ll appear in the lung and heart area.